 It is a visa requirement to provide information on your level of English based on an internationally recognised and secure English language test.
 All test reports must be no more than 2 years old.
 A list of these can be found on the UK Border Agency website.
 If you have never taken one of these tests before, you can get an initial idea of your level by using the Common European Framework self-assessment grid which gives you a level for each skill (e.g. listening B1/writing B2 etc.) However, please note that this is not a secure English language test and it is not sufficient evidence of your level of English for visa requirements.

 For further information about English language, please see School of Modern Languages and Cultures: English for Academic Study.

-The flexibility of the law degree at Glasgow, together with the emphasis on developing the key skills required by employers and the opportunities available to study abroad and to take part in placement opportunities, means that the LLB provides a sound general foundation for a range of careers.
-These include the Civil Service, local government, journalism, industry and commerce, international institutions, administration, banking, insurance, social work and the police service.
+Our degree will, however, continue to be a qualifying law Degree for the Bar Standards Board, and foundational for those seeking entry to the legal profession in a range of jurisdictions.
+The flexibility of the Law degree at Glasgow, together with the emphasis on developing the key skills required by employers and the opportunities available to study abroad and to take part in placement opportunities, means that the LLB provides a sound general foundation for a range of careers.
+These include the civil service, local government, journalism, industry and commerce, international institutions, administration, banking, insurance, social work and the police service.

 Degrees and UCAS codes

 When applying you will need to know the UCAS code for the subject or subject-combination that you wish to apply to:

 How and when you pay tuition fees depends on where you’re from: see Tuition fees for details.